 Step 1: Wash your hands (this is an activity best done in the shower)

-Step 2: Insert a finger into the vagina and feel for the cervix while on your period (feels like the tip of your nose)
+Step 2: Insert a finger into the vagina and feel for the cervix while on your period (it feels like the tip of your nose)

-Step 4: Align printed ruler base to how far down your finger was inside, measure to tip of finger
+Step 4: Align the printed ruler base to how far down your finger was inside and measure to the tip of your finger

-When marking your place make sure you mark to the inside of the labia minora and not outside to ensure the cup you pick fits entirely inside your body.
+- When marking your place on the ruler, be sure to mark as close to the vaginal opening as possible (inside the labia minora) and not to the outside of the vulva) to ensure the cup you pick fits entirely inside your body.